hazzaclark/lib68k_mem/README.md

 This doesn't aim to be anything special outside of serving to provide aid in subsequent developments without breaking the main functionality of my stuff.

-If my commits on lib68k are anything to go by, I have been scratching my head and wrestling with the Memory logic for as long as I can remember/
+If my commits on lib68k are anything to go by, I have been scratching my head and wrestling with the Memory logic for as long as I can remember.
 Therefore, this aims to put those quarms to rest